CAR Energy has unparalleled experience and understanding of energy and climate change.

 We work at all scales – from international studies looking at energy use in different sectors, to detailed modelling and monitoring in individual buildings.

-We work closely with the UK Government’s Department of Energy and Climate Change – notably on energy use in housing – and with the Devolved Assemblies, and also with local authorities and government agencies charged with implementing low carbon policies.
+We work closely with the UK Government’s Department for Business, Energy and Industrial Strategy (formerly the Department of Energy and Climate Change), with the Devolved Assemblies, local authorities and others charged with implementing low carbon policies.
+We have particular strengths relating to energy use in housing and modelling.
 We have worked for building owners and clients as well as designers, developers and construction firms.

 Our work encompasses not only energy efficiency and low carbon design (so-called ‘mitigation’ of climate change), but also questions linked to reducing the risks from a changing climate (known as ‘adaptation’).
 For example, ‘how can we cut the possible 5,800 extra premature deaths from hot summers in the UK by the 2050s?’ or ‘how can we contain a possible ten-fold increase in the cost of damage to property from flooding?’.

 CAR has a strong quantitative orientation and we have worked on taking measurements from individual buildings and groups of buildings since the company was formed 30 years ago.
 We are particularly interested in measuring energy and carbon performance in buildings, and unpicking what is now recognised as the ‘Performance Gap’ between estimated carbon performance at the design stage, and what happens when buildings are actually completed and handed over.